aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `delegate_voting_power`

 Allows a delegator to delegate its voting power to a voter.
-If this delegator already has a delegated voter, this change won't take effects until the next lockup period.
+If this delegator already has a delegated voter,<br/> this change won&apos;t take effects until the next lockup period.

 <pre><code>public entry fun delegate_voting_power(delegator: &amp;signer, pool_address: address, new_voter: address)<br/></code></pre>